BioDAS/biodas.github.io/wiki/Spec_Review.md

 reference ID in further requests to DAS.
 The start and stop indicate the start and stop positions of the segment.
-Orientation is one of "+" or "-" and indicates the strandedness of the segment (use "+" if the segment is not intrinsically ordered).
-If the optional **subparts** attribute is present and has the value "yes", it indicates that the segment has subparts.If the optional **type** attribute is present, it can be used to describe the type of the segment (for future compatibility with Sequence Ontology-based feature typing).For compatibility with older versions of the specification, the <SEGMENT>
-tag can use a **size** attribute rather than **start** and **stop**, and can omit the **orientation** attribute:
+Orientation is one of "+" or "-" and indicates the strandedness of the segment (use "+" if the segment is not intrinsically ordered)<font color="red">The orientation is now optional.</font>.
+If the optional **subparts** attribute is present and has the value "yes", it indicates that the segment has subparts.If the optional **type** attribute is present, it can be used to describe the type of the segment (for future compatibility with Sequence Ontology-based feature typing).For compatibility with older versions of the specification, the <SEGMENT> tag can use a **size** attribute rather than **start** and **stop**, and can omit the **orientation** attribute:

 `      `<SEGMENT id="id" size="123456">
 `       In this case, the start is implied to be "1" and the stop is implied to be the same as the length.`